jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Ignore majic at your peril.
 Look at Sophia, she gave one of our greatest writers and orators his start.
 Yet she lived a miserable life watching him achieve greatness because she broke the rules.
 Unhappiness is the inevitable punishment to everyone who ignores the happy joy of learning or helping others learn new skills and tools.

 It's a lesson for us to take in when we're stuck in traffic, getting the gears from eight different bosses, or doing whatever else is giving us such unhappy lives.
-We're not happy because we're not learning the new skills and tools of the Information Age.
+We're not happy because we're not learning the new skills and tools of the Internet Age.
 We're not upgrading our civilization.
 This is why we need Techvolution.
 A modern philosophy that says holding back majic is wrong.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PopularImpressiveAdeliepenguin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _The joy of majic.
 This YouTuber learns new skills then posts videos of his experience.
 Look how happy he is once he finally does it.
 We're unhappy today because our workplaces still treat employees like dones in Industrial Age's era of mass-production.
-In the Information Age we all should be learning new tools to improve things on the frontline in an era of mass-collaboration.
+In the Internet Age we all should be learning new tools to improve things on the frontline in an era of mass-collaboration.
 If someone holds back majic at work, it's a good sign they're the ones with the problem._

 ## Now We Know the Difference Between Good and Bad, It's Time to Use It

 Stargazer, you're not Frederick Douglass.
 You're not enslaved.
 You're not beaten.
 You're not being chased.
 But that doesn't mean we should be happy with our lives any more than Douglass should have been content with his personal freedom.
 Our society needs player gods to solve today's problems.
 You have the same job Douglass did.
-That means you have to follow majic, become a player god, and evolve humanity past Darth Blockbuster and into the Information Age.
+That means you have to follow majic, become a player god, and evolve humanity past Darth Blockbuster and into the Internet Age.

 One big problem arises.
 Sometimes we feel the wrong majic, and therefore don't see, nevermind fight, Darth Blockbuster and his Death Star.
 Both are concealed when our love of new and interesting technology is co-opted by a very unnnatural, and anti-evolutionary force.
 One I call dark majic.